Business Loans

 Here are a few tasks a bookkeeper may do:

-• Data entry and recordkeeping: Bookkeepers record financial transactions, including income from sales of products or services and expenses like advertising, rent, utilities and employee salaries.
+• Data entry and recordkeeping: Bookkeepers record financial transactions, including both income and expenses like advertising, rent, utilities and employee salaries.

 • Reconcile accounts payable and receivable: Bookkeepers track accounts payable (money the business owes) and accounts receivable (money owed to the business).
 This helps ensure that the company’s bills are paid on time and receivables get followed up on and collected in a timely manner.

-• Plan for taxes: Bookkeepers may help business owners with business tax planning by estimating their tax liability and making quarterly estimated tax payments.
+• Plan for taxes: Bookkeepers may help business owners with business tax planning by estimating their tax liability.
+They may advise business owners on estimated payments and payroll tax management.

-• Update financial reports: Most modern accounting software allows bookkeepers to generate essential financial statements, including balance sheets, income statements and cash flow statements.
+• Update financial reports: Most modern accounting software allows bookkeepers to generate essential financial statements, including balance sheets, profit and loss statements, income statements and cash flow statements.

-• Reconcile bank and credit card statements: The bookkeeper compares the balances in the company’s books against bank and credit card statements to see if they match.
-If there are discrepancies, they make adjustments and prepare reconciliations to account for those discrepancies.
+• Reconcile bank and credit card statements: The bookkeeper compares the balances in the company’s books against bank and credit card statements to ensure they match.
+If there are discrepancies, they make adjustments and prepare reconciliations.

 • Invoicing: Some bookkeepers create invoices and send them to customers.